aliyun/terraform-provider-alicloud/website/docs/r/alikafka_sasl_user.html.markdown

 # alicloud\_alikafka\_sasl\_user

-Provides an ALIKAFKA sasl user resource.
+Provides an Alikafka sasl user resource.

 -> **NOTE:** Available in 1.66.0+

 -> **NOTE:**  Only the following regions support create alikafka sasl user.
 [`cn-hangzhou`,`cn-beijing`,`cn-shenzhen`,`cn-shanghai`,`cn-qingdao`,`cn-hongkong`,`cn-huhehaote`,`cn-zhangjiakou`,`cn-chengdu`,`cn-heyuan`,`ap-southeast-1`,`ap-southeast-3`,`ap-southeast-5`,`ap-south-1`,`ap-northeast-1`,`eu-central-1`,`eu-west-1`,`us-west-1`,`us-east-1`]

+For information about Alikafka sasl user and how to use it, see [What is Alikafka sasl user a](https://www.alibabacloud.com/help/en/doc-detail/162221.html)

 ## Example Usage